 Follow these instructions to manually create a clicked element event.

-Navigate to eventsIn your HubSpot account, navigate to Reports > Events.
+Navigate to eventsIn your HubSpot account, navigate to Reports > Analytics Tools.
+Then, select Events.

 Choose your selector to track the correct element